Dre Campbell Farm

 18. Keep Cut Flowers Fresh Longer

-Combine two tablespoons of vinegar with one tablespoon of sugar and 1 quart of warm water.
+Combine two tablespoons of vinegar, one tablespoon of sugar, and 1 quart of warm water.
 Next, add the solution to a vase and put your flowers in it.

 19. Clean Garden Walkways

-Over time, limestone pavers and brick walkways can show a buildup of calcium and mineral deposits.
+Over time, limestone pavers and brick walkways can accumulate calcium and mineral deposits.

 However, vinegar can help with that.
 Mix equal parts of vinegar and water, and apply it to the affected area.
 This will loosen the deposits, allowing you to scrub them off afterward.